RetroDECK/ES-DE/ANDROID.md

 ### Vita3K

 This PlayStation Vita emulator can be downloaded from their GitHub site.
+Refer to the User guide for detailed game setup instructions.

 https://github.com/Vita3K/Vita3K-Android/releases